AdilKhn/clojure-tdl/README.md

 - Clone this repo.

-- Run all specs in this project with: `lein spec -f d`
+- Run all specs in this project with: `lein spec -f d` (windows users can specify -C option to disable color and improve output in powershell/dos prompt)